easy2use/gearbox-api-docs/endpoints/services.md

 - The request body should be the file's raw binary data.
 - Content-Type and Content-Length of the file must be provided in the header.
 - The name of the file must be provided as a URI query parameter.
+- The file attached must be less than or equal to 5 megabytes.

 ### Request